Hydra-Chain/hydragon-nodee/README.md

   Congratulations, you’re back in action!

-  ***Note:** Keep in mind that if malicious behavior is detected, a manual ban can be initiated by the Hydragon DAO.*
+  ***Note:** Please keep in mind that if malicious behavior is detected, a manual ban can be initiated by the Hydragon DAO.
+Furthermore, if the conditions for initiating a ban and enforcing the ban are met, a user can execute the relevant functions by interacting with the contract via the explorer or programmatically.*

 ### Command Line Interface